converate-consulting-group/immobilienscout24/README.md

 # If you want to generate a log file
 config.faraday_logger = [:logger, Logger.new('log/immobilienscout24.log')]

+# If you want to use xml
+config.request_strategy = Immobilienscout24::Api::Request::Xml
+```

-# There are more advanced configuration options.
+There are more advanced configuration options.
 Take a look at `Immobilienscout24::Configuration`.
-```

 ## Contributing